Follow the series on Facebook.

-I didn’t plan to do anything at the Republican National Convention last summer beyond shooting some photos.
-I was there as a photojournalist.
+At the Republican National Convention last summer, I planned to shoot some photos and video.
 But just after landing in Cleveland, as I waited in line to get in, a man in full Thomas Jefferson costume approached me and asked: “Are you Muslim?”
 I told him yes.
 He told me Islam was evil.

 I’m used to this: People openly stared when I photographed the new World Trade Center being built on assignment in Manhattan.
+They weren't the first.
 But in Cleveland, when I talked to people—really talked to them—I could tell meeting a real Muslim face to face made some kind of impact.

-I’ve come to believe that many Americans are motivated by fear.
+I’ve come to believe that many who speak out against Muslims are motivated by fear.
 Fear that I’ll force women to cover themselves.
 Fear that they’ll be subject to Sharia law.
 Fear that I’d kill if given the chance.
 So I’m going to confront those fears, one by one.
-In “Who’s Afraid of Aymann Ismail?,” a new Slate video series, I’m going to travel and meet with anti-Muslim activists, state legislatures, and my own family to find out if there really is anything to fear about American Muslims.
+In “Who’s Afraid of Aymann Ismail?,” a new Slate video series, I’m going to meet with anti-Muslim activists, state legislators, and my own family to find out if there really is anything to fear about American Muslims.

 Episode 5: I met a “homegrown” Muslim extremist.
 His story sounded a lot like mine.

 Episode 4: Muslims can’t take a joke about Islam?
 Don’t tell that to these profane Muslim comedians.